Harikowshik052/HireStack/README.md

 - Go to the "Company Info" tab
 - Update company name and description

-#### 6. Save & Publish
+#### 6. Manage Jobs
+- Go to the "Job Roles" tab
+- Add individual jobs or import via CSV
+- Edit or delete existing jobs
+- Jobs appear on the public careers page when active

+#### 7. Collaborate with Team
-- Click "Save Changes" to save your edits
+- Click "Preview" to see your page with comment buttons
+- Comment on header, banner, sections, jobs, footer
+- Use @mentions to tag team members (type @ to see dropdown)
+- Comments are saved and visible to all team members
+- Only ADMINs can publish; RECRUITERs need approval

+#### 8. Save & Publish
+- Notice "Save (3)" button showing number of unsaved changes
+- Orange pulse dot indicates pending changes
+- Delta saving only sends modified fields (faster saves)
-- Click "Publish" to make the page live
+- Click "Publish" to make the page live (ADMIN only)
-- Click "Preview" to see how it looks before publishing

-#### 7. Share Your Page
+#### 9. Share Your Page
 Share the public URL: `https://yourdomain.com/{your-company-slug}/careers`

 ### For Candidates